day-garwood/NVDA-GoldWave/readme.md

 ## Shortcuts ##

-* NvDA+Shift+C: Toggles speaking of commands during audio editing.
+* NVDA+Shift+C: Toggles speaking of commands during audio editing.
 * Control+Shift+P: Announces current track position.
 * NVDA+Shift+R: Announces remaining time for the currently editing track.
 * Control+NVDA+1: Announces the channel you are editing.
 * Control+NVDA+2: Announces the total length of the audio file.
-* Control+NvDA+3: announces a summary on audio selection information.
+* Control+NVDA+3: announces a summary on audio selection information.
 * Control+NVDA+4: Announces the zoom level.

 For more information about GoldWave and keyboard commands, refer to GoldWave Manual.